Wills Power of Attorney Legal Advice How it Works Pricing

 Plan ahead

-Speak to family, friends, colleagues and neighbours of the deceased to gather anecdotes, ask questions and build that information into your eulogy.
-The best eulogy is based on memories and shared experiences.
+Speak to family, friends, colleagues and neighbours of the deceased to gather stories, ideas and other memorabilia to build into your speech.

-A eulogy should focus on the positive attributes of a person and reflect on the positive memories.
+A eulogy should focus on the positive attributes of your loved one and reflect on the positive memories and stories.
 Try to avoid dwelling on negative traits or judging the deceased.
-After all, their legacy should be a positive one, not a negative one - it is not an opportunity for a roast.
+After all, their legacy should be a positive one, not a negative one - it's not an opportunity for a roast.

-Once you have done the research and have a basic idea of what you are going to write you can follow the below template to create your eulogy.
+Once you have done the research and have a basic idea of what you are going to write you can follow the below template to writing a eulogy.

 1. Opening statement

 You should begin your eulogy by introducing the person who has died.
 You might consider including a statement describing your relationship with the person.
-If you are not a family member this is a chance to talk about how you met, or first impressions.
-It will help provide context for the audience.
+If you are not a family member this is a chance to talk about how you met, or first impressions- as this will help provide context for the audience.

 E.g. We are here today to mourn the loss of Caroline Smith.
 She touched all our lives as mother, sister, friend and colleague.
 I first met Caroline when we were just kids back at school and I was sitting by myself in the playground.
 She came up to me and asked if I wanted to be friends.